davidng65/no2-project/README.md

 # no2-project
-lesson 2 on project 2
+lesson 1 on python
+# This is a comment representation
+myname = david
+print ("myname")